1990–91 Los Angeles Clippers season

 The 1990–91 Los Angeles Clippers season was the 21st season for the Los Angeles Clippers in the National Basketball Association, and their seventh season in Los Angeles, California.

+Season summary

+Off-season

-The Clippers received the eighth overall pick in the 1990 NBA draft, and selected shooting guard Bo Kimble out of Loyola Marymount, and also selected power forward Loy Vaught from the University of Michigan with the thirteenth overall pick.
+The Clippers received the eighth overall pick in the 1990 NBA draft, and selected shooting guard Bo Kimble out of Loyola Marymount, and also selected power forward Loy Vaught from the University of Michigan with the 13th overall pick.
+During the off-season, the team hired Mike Schuler as their new head coach.

+Regular season

-Through the first six weeks of the regular season, the Clippers played around .500 basketball with a 10–10 record.
-However, they would struggle losing 12 of their next 13 games, as Ron Harper only played just 39 games due to a knee injury.
+Under Schuler, and with the addition of Kimble and Vaught, the Clippers played around .500 in winning percentage with a 10–10 start to the regular season.
+However, the team continued to struggle losing 12 of their next 13 games, which included a seven-game losing streak between December and January, and later on held a 15–32 record at the All-Star break.
+Ron Harper only played just 39 games due to a knee injury.
 At mid-season, the team traded Benoit Benjamin to the Seattle SuperSonics in exchange for Olden Polynice.
-Despite winning five straight games in late March, the Clippers finished in sixth place in the Pacific Division with a 31–51 record, reaching 50 losses for the tenth consecutive season.
+The Clippers posted a six-game losing streak between January and February, but posted a five-game winning streak in late March, and then lost six of their final seven games of the season.
+The Clippers finished in sixth place in the Pacific Division with a 31–51 record; the team reached 50 losses for the tenth consecutive season, and also missed the NBA playoffs for the 15th consecutive year.

-Charles D. Smith led the team with 20.0 points, 8.2 rebounds and 2.0 blocks per game, while Harper averaged 19.6 points, 5.4 assists and 1.7 steals per game, and Ken Norman provided the team with 17.4 points and 7.1 rebounds per game.
+Charles D. Smith averaged 20.0 points, 8.2 rebounds and 2.0 blocks per game, while Harper averaged 19.6 points, 5.4 assists and 1.7 steals per game, and Ken Norman provided the team with 17.4 points and 7.1 rebounds per game.
 In addition, Danny Manning provided with 15.9 points, 5.8 rebounds and 1.6 steals per game, while Gary Grant contributed 8.7 points, 8.6 assists and 1.5 steals per game, and Winston Garland contributed 8.2 points, 4.6 assists and 1.4 steals per game.
+Meanwhile, second-year guard Jeff Martin averaged 7.1 points per game, Kimble contributed 6.9 points per game, Vaught averaged 5.5 points and 4.8 rebounds per game, and Tom Garrick contributed 3.9 points and 3.3 assists per game.

+The Clippers finished 21st in the NBA in home-game attendance, with an attendance of 522,111 at the Los Angeles Memorial Sports Arena during the regular season.

+Aftermath

-Following the season, Garland was traded to the Denver Nuggets.
+Following the season, Garland was traded to the Denver Nuggets on draft day.